Kerala backwaters: Resorts

-Ashtamudi lake, which was a sleepy destination for years, has been transformed into a busy tourist destination with plush resorts around the Lake and the backwaters.
-Under the “Jeevananu Ashtamudi, Jeevikkanam Ashtamudi” initiative, Kollam Corporation has introduced upgrades like musical fountains, floating gardens, electric boats, and biodiversity circuits, enriching the backwater tourism experience while reducing environmental impact.
+Ashtamudi Lake, which was a sleepy destination for years, has been transformed into a busy tourist destination with plush resorts around the Lake and the backwaters.
+Under the "Jeevananu Ashtamudi, Jeevikkanam Ashtamudi" initiative, Kollam Corporation has introduced upgrades like musical fountains, floating gardens, electric boats, and biodiversity circuits, enriching the backwater tourism experience while reducing environmental impact.

 Impact on ecosystem

 The unregulated proliferation of motorised houseboats in the lakes and backwaters has raised concerns regarding the adverse impact of pollution from diesel engines and outboard motors on the fragile ecosystem.

 Economic significance

-Connected by artificial canals, the backwaters form an economical means of transport, and a large local trade is carried on by inland navigation.
+Connected by artificial canals, the backwaters form an economic means of transport, and a large local trade is carried on by inland navigation.
 Fishing, along with fish curing, is an important industry.

-Kerala backwaters have been used for centuries by the local people for transportation, fishing and agriculture.
+Kerala backwaters have been used for centuries by the local people for transportation, fishing, and agriculture.
 The region has supported the efforts of the local people to earn a livelihood.
 In more recent times, agricultural efforts have been strengthened with the reclamation of some backwater lands for rice growing, particularly in the Kuttanad area.
-Boat-making has been a traditional craft, so has been the coir industry.
+Boat-making has been a traditional craft, and so has been the coir industry.